Persecution of Eastern Orthodox Christians: Genocide of Serbs

 The Croatian and clerical fascist Ustashe established the Independent State of Croatia (NDH) four days after the German invasion of Yugoslavia.
 Croatia was set up as an Italian protectorate.
 Around a third of the population was Eastern Orthodox (ethnic Serb).
-The Ustashe followed Nazi ideology, forced Serbs to wear armbands with "P" for pravoslavac (a word which means: "Orthodox") on them like the Nazis forced Jews to wear armbands with a yellow Star of David on them, and implemented their goal of creating an ethnically pure Greater Croatia; Jews, Gypsies and Serbs were all targeted for victimization by the Ustashe's genocidal policies.
+The Ustashe followed Nazi ideology, forced Serbs to wear armbands with "P" for pravoslavac (the Serbo-Croatian word for "Orthodox") on them like the Nazis forced Jews to wear armbands with a yellow Star of David on them, and implemented their goal of creating an ethnically pure Greater Croatia; Jews, Gypsies and Serbs were all targeted for victimization by the Ustashe's genocidal policies.
 The Ustashe recognized Roman Catholicism and Islam as the national religions of Croatia, but it held the position that Eastern Orthodoxy, as a symbol of Serb identity, was a dangerous foe.
 In the spring and summer of 1941, the genocide against Eastern Orthodox Serbs began and concentration camps like Jasenovac were constructed.
 Serbs were murdered and forcibly converted, in order to Croatize, and permanently destroy the Serbian Orthodox Church.
 The Catholic leadership in Croatia mostly supported the Ustashe actions.
 Eastern Orthodox bishops and priests were persecuted, arrested and tortured or killed (several hundreds) and hundreds (most) of Eastern Orthodox churches were closed, destroyed, or plundered by the Ustashe.
 Sometimes, the entire population of a village was locked inside the local Eastern Orthodox church and the church was immediately set alight.
 Hundreds of thousands of Eastern Orthodox Serbs were forced to flee from Ustashe-held territories into territory of German-occupied Serbia.
 It was not until the end of the war that the Serbian Orthodox Church would function again in western parts of Yugoslavia.

 The persecution of Eastern Orthodox priests during World War II increased the popularity of the Eastern Orthodox Church in Serbia.